RottenDoom/NodeApp/README.md

 - Added the OpenCV library to the project and built in a basic UI which doesn't really handles user input that much for now (only open and close)
 - The OpenCV integration was hard but I got it out of the way since fetch-content wasn't working with CMake thus I end up installing and building the library manually.
 I will probably include the instructions for those
 - Completed the Node integration now I can add as much node as I want.
 However they can't be connected for now.
 Will start with graph structure from today.
+- Completed Node sockets now I can connect nodes through bezier curve splines.
+It is kind of buggy due to ImGui though but works fine.
+I now have structure graph and then only node editing remains.